Ray Richmond

 Ray Richmond (born October 19, 1957, in Whittier, California) is a globally syndicated critic and entertainment/media columnist.
 Richmond has also worked variously as a feature and entertainment writer, beat reporter and TV critic for a variety of publications including the Los Angeles Daily News, Daily Variety, the Orange County Register, the late Los Angeles Herald Examiner, Deadline Hollywood, Los Angeles magazine, Buzz, The Hollywood Reporter, the Los Angeles Times, New Times Los Angeles, DGA Magazine, and Penthouse.

-Deadline Hollywood
+Education

+Richmond is a graduate of California State University at Northridge.

+Career

 In 2011, Ray Richmond became a Deadline Hollywood contributing writer and editor.

-Hollywood Reporter years

-Richmond's long-running weekly column in The Hollywood Reporter was called The Pulse and was syndicated by Reuters.
+Richmond's long-running weekly column in The Hollywood Reporter was called "The Pulse" and was syndicated by Reuters.

 In April 2006, Richmond created an online blog connected to The Hollywood Reporter.
 Going by the name of "Past Deadline," the blog has been on the cutting edge of breaking entertainment/celebrity related issues, such as the 2006 Mel Gibson DUI ordeal, and the Ellen Burstyn Emmy nomination controversy, stories which were subsequently picked up by the international press.

 In 2009, Richmond left The Hollywood Reporter.